yashagw/cranedb/README.md

 - ✅ Concurrency control with two-phase locking
 - ✅ Record storage and schema management
 - ✅ Metadata management for tables, views, and indexes
+- ✅ SQL parsing and lexing
+- ✅ Query planning and execution
+- ✅ Relational algebra operations (product, select, project)

 🚧 **Future Development** - Major components remaining to be implemented:

-- **Query Processing, Parsing & Planning**: SQL parser, relational algebra, cost estimation, and execution plan generation
 - **Indexing**: B-tree indexes, hash indexes, and index-aware query operations
 - **Materialization & Sorting**: Temporary tables, external sorting, grouping, and merge joins
 - **Buffer Optimization**: Multibuffer algorithms for sorting and joins
-- **Query Optimization**: Equivalent query trees, cost-based optimization, and plan selection
+- **Query Optimization**: Equivalent query trees, cost-based optimization, and advanced plan selection

 **Note**: This project is not intended for production use and serves as an educational implementation of database internals.